- There are snakes in every single ecological niche in Texas, but not all of them are dangerous.

 A List Of Kingsnakes In Texas

-Prairie kingsnakes (Lampropeltis calligaster) can be found through much of Texas, particularly Central Texas.
+Prairie kingsnakes (Lampropeltis calligaster) can be found throughout much of Texas, particularly Central Texas.
 They usually reach a maximum of three feet and can be found in grasslands, woods, and prairies.
 Most of the time, they remain hidden under rocks or logs and aren’t often seen, like most species of kingsnake.

 Prairie kingsnakes are characterized by their brown or tan bodies with elliptical black spotting down their backs.
 They often have yellowish bellies, giving them their other common name, the yellow-bellied kingsnake.